-If you’ve been to the new Lush Liverpool store, you might have spotted the exclusive Lush Times magazine.
+If you’ve been in a store recently, you might have spotted the new Lush Times magazine.
 We had a chat to Roovie, the artist behind the cover design

 Can you describe your artistic style?